Please ensure Javascript is enabled for purposes of website accessibility

 The first is the Advance-Decline Line, which is simply a running daily total of the number of stocks on the NYSE that advance less the number of stocks that decline.
 In a healthy bull market, the Advance-Decline Line regularly hits new highs.
 But as the bull market ages, the A-D Line fails to keep up with the leading averages.
 That’s called a divergence—and we’re not seeing that on the NYSE today (although we have been seeing that in the Nasdaq).

-The second way we measure breadth—and this is only relevant to picking market tops—is to monitor the number of stocks on the NYSE hitting new lows (Cabot Growth Investor’s 2-Second Indicator).
+The second way we measure breadth—and this is only relevant to picking market tops—is to monitor the number of stocks on the NYSE hitting new lows (Cabot Growth Investor’s Two-Second Indicator).
 When the number is greater than 40 while the major indexes are rising to new peaks, it’s a danger sign.
-Right now, this is clearly negative, with 20 of the past 24 trading days bringing greater than 40 new lows—even as the S&P and Nasdaq remain near new high ground.
+Right now, this is negative, as the market is in the middle of another test of the uptrend.

 Stock Market Top Sign #2: Increased Bullishness